Ma7moud02/Human-Resources-Analytics/README.md

 For more details, refer to the attached data dictionary.

 ## Data Modeling
-📐 After EDA, a snowflake schema was chosen for the data model as it allowed for:
+After Exploratory Data Analysis, a snowflake schema was chosen for the data model as it allowed for:

 - Efficient normalization of related dimensions.
 - Simplified maintenance and flexibility for complex queries.